holy-the-sea/CP2AT/README.md

 ## Features
 Currently, this script supports the conversion of:
 1. TileSheets/Craftables.png
-2. Fruit Trees & Trees
+2. Fences
 3. TileSheets/Furniture.png
 4. Farm Buildings
+5. Fruit Trees & Trees
+6. Animals

 ## Usage
 For a better guide (with screenshots!) on how to install Python and run a Python script from command line, see Elizabeth's guides for **Windows** [here](https://github.com/elizabethcd/FurnitureConverter/blob/main/docs/Windows_guide.md#windows-detailed-pictorial-install-guide) and **Mac** [here](https://github.com/elizabethcd/FurnitureConverter/blob/main/docs/Mac_guide.md#mac-detailed-pictorial-install-guide)